 While on a Uganda wildlife safari, you will enjoy seeing Big Game and all the African Big Five animals (lion, Leopard, Buffalo, Elephant, and Rhino).

-Queen Elizabeth and Murchison Falls offer well a chance of encountering perennial African safari favorites such as lion, elephant, buffalo, giraffe, and even leopard.
+Queen Elizabeth and Murchison Falls offer well a chance to encounter perennial African safari favorites such as lion, elephant, buffalo, giraffe, and even leopard.
 These parks also offer some of the best forest primate viewings in Africa.

 Consider visiting these parks if you are leisure travelers on a limited budget – since they are also among the most accessible and affordable, comparably worthwhile savanna reserves anywhere in Africa.